 One of the things this experience taught me is to never have an opinion about someone’s ventures or capabilities if you haven’t tried it for yourself.
 For years, I would look at art in museums and question why it was art.
 It looked so elementary.
 Yet, when it came time for me to create art of my own, I struggled.
-My brush strokes were noticeable; My letters were too big, my lines were uneven, and my colors didn’t blend well.
-Gradually, I began to revere all artist because painting is not an easy task.
+My brushstrokes were noticeable; My letters were too big, my lines were uneven, and my colors didn’t blend well.
+Gradually, I began to revere all artists because painting is not an easy task.
 There’s a certain technique you have to have and I knew I wouldn’t master it all in one weekend but with practice, maybe I would.
 Continue reading “Don’t Put Me In A Box”

-So you want to plan a vision board party.
+So you want to plan a vision board party?
 Well, as someone who just hosted a very successful one, I’ll explain how.
 It’s rather simple and it was an idea that came about randomly.
 I knew it wouldn’t take much thought to put together and it would be a fun excuse to bring close friends together for an afternoon of fellowship and fun.

 I am going to start this post off with a tip.
 Google Docs is the best.
 I used google docs to plan out my party and create a contact list for attendees.

 Unless you have the space, its important not to invite too many people since this is a huge arts and crafts task that requires time and space.
-Also since a vision board party outlines someone’s inner most desires for their present and future be mindful of who you invite and make sure everyone is encouraging to one another.
+Also since a vision board party outlines someone’s innermost desires for their present and future be mindful of who you invite and make sure everyone is encouraging to one another.

 Figure out a date, time and location.
 I sent all my invites via e-vite.
 I found a cute template and the rest was history.
-Most importantly, my invitations didn’t cost a dime and I was able to keep track of who viewed the invitation and rsvps.
+Most importantly, my invitations didn’t cost a dime and I was able to keep track of who viewed the invitation and RSVPs.

 The invite encouraged people to answer the following questions: